Tips & Guides

 The Fastest Method: Use an Online PDF Compressor

-For most everyday situations — sending a CV, emailing a report, uploading a document to a portal — an online PDF compressor is the quickest and simplest option.
+For most everyday situations — sending a CV, emailing a report, uploading a document to a portal — an online compressor is the quickest and simplest option.
 No software to install, no settings to configure.

 This method works for the vast majority of PDFs and typically reduces file size by 40–80% depending on how many images the document contains and what resolution they were originally embedded at.